captionpoint/captionpoint-plays/NO-SUCH-THING-chunked.md

 ---

 ## REN:
 Ohhh … I’m good, but I’ve been working too much.
 I think I really need to take a little time away.

+---

 Maybe get out of town for a while.

 ---

 ## MARILYN:
 Well, wherever you end up going, I hope it’s warm.
 Gawd, I hate it when it starts getting cold this early, don’t you?

-(They sit looking at one another for a moment or two.
-Finally…)
+---

 Hey.
 I just want to say it again.
 The new script is fabulous.
 It’s a brilliant piece of work, Ren, and I hope you know that.

 ---

 ## REN:
-(With a dry smile) Ahh, but does it have edge?
+Ahh, but does it have edge?

 ---

 ## MARILYN:
 It’s got edge straight up the ass, babe.
 I’m telling you it’s the breakout we’ve been looking for.

+---

 A huge leap; it’s just incredible.
 Synergy is slobbering all over it; they want it and they’re a hundred percent ready to jump.

+---

 And as it’s been such a long-ass time since they’ve allowed me to play anywhere in the vicinity of their sandbox, you shoulda heard the way I made them beg.

+---

 They’re talking Julianne Moore in the lead—how about that?
 So!
 In the next day or two I should know what exactly they’re thinking in terms of future rights, but I’ve got a real good feeling.

+---

 They’re excited.
 And I’m excited.

 ---